-Ordinary Least Squares (OLS) regression, commonly referred to as OLS, is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
+Ordinary Least Squares (OLS) regression, commonly referred to as OLS, serves as a fundamental statistical method to model the relationship between a dependent variable and one or more independent variables.
 The OLS model minimizes the sum of the squared differences between observed and predicted values, ensuring the best fit for the data.
-OLS linear regression is widely applied in various fields, including economics and social sciences, providing valuable insights into data patterns and helping researchers make informed decisions based on their analyses.
+OLS linear regression finds wide application in various fields, including economics and social sciences, providing valuable insights into data patterns and helping researchers make informed decisions based on their analyses.
 So here We have given What you learn in this article!

 Learning Objectives: